 Break away from the traditional!
 This special language immersion experience is specifically designed for those who consider themselves agents of change and are excited to embody Greenheart’s mission to connect people and planet.
 On top of Spanish classes and local homestays in both Heredia and Samara, you will complete workshops to learn valuable leadership and empowerment skills that will set you on a path of creatively charged social change.
 At the same time, you will be diving into fun, challenging adventures in a beautiful country known by the UN as the “Champion of the Earth”.

 Each week will be packed with interesting and adventurous activities that connect you with local initiatives working towards a healthier world for all of us.
 During the week, you will have workshops that focus on leadership, communication, empathy, and mindfulness.
-While immersing yourself in Spanish language and Costa Rican culture, you will also learn from local change-makers, get inspired by sustainability and environmental initiatives, and learn tools to become an agent of change yourself.
+While immersing yourself in the Spanish language and Costa Rican culture, you will also learn from local change-makers, get inspired by sustainability and environmental initiatives, and learn tools to become an agent of change yourself.
 By the end of camp, you will see how all these pieces fit together–and that the future is yours to create.

 On top of all this, you’ll have time to chill on the beach, soak in some sun and surf, gaze at the stars, snuggle up around a bonfire, and build relationships with other young people as motivated and awesome as yourself.